-Primarily steels and stainless steels, however, copper, heavy alloys, tool steels, and even titanium are possible
+APP primarily uses steels and stainless steels, however, copper, heavy alloys, tool steels, and even titanium are workable.

-Titanium is extremely reactive and can pick-up oxygen and carbon during MIM if the proper precautions are not used.
+Due to its reactive extremely reactive nature, titanium can pick up oxygen and carbon during metal injection molding if the proper precautions are not followed.

 Yes, APP can manufacture both internal and external threads on MIM components.
 The threads can either be done as a secondary or incorporated into the tool.
 The use of as-molded threads will depend upon the volume of components to be manufactured and the tolerance requirements of the threads.

-MIM components are typically 10-20 grams, but can be as small as a few milligrams or as large as 250 grams.
-MIM components typically fit in your hand.
+MIM components are typically 10-20 gram, but can be as small as a few milligrams or as large as 250 grams.
+MIM components typically fit in the palm of your hand.

 MIM components typically have a wall thickness of 0.050” to 0.400”.
 Wall thickness less than 0.010” and larger than 0.600” should be avoided.

-Yes, MIM components can be plated the same as other metal processes.
-The concern with plating is that the MIM material must have a density of at least 94% density to eliminate any porosity that can trap plating solutions that will later cause undesirable corrosion response.
+Yes, MIM components can be plated the same way that other metals are processed.
+The MIM material must have at least a density of 94% to eliminate any porosity that could trap plating solutions that could result in undesirable corrosion in the future.

 Yes, MIM titanium alloys and ASTM F2886 (Co-Cr) alloys are known to be implantable.
-If wrought stainless steel is used in implantable applications, 316L stainless steel can be used in implantable applications.
+If wrought stainless steel is used in implantable applications, 316L stainless steel can be substituted.

-Yes, APP has multiple components that are in production for over molding.
-The key to overmolding MIM components is to limit parting lines in the area that the overmolding tool will shut off.
+Yes, APP has the capability to over mold parts.
+The key to over molding MIM components limiting parting lines in the area that the over molding tool will shut off.

-Yes, APP does manufacture components from multiple alloys in the same tool.
-This is highly successful for prototyping to define the proper alloy for an application.
-This is done with production tools too, but the tool may require special inserts in critical dimension areas.
+Yes, APP can manufacture components from multiple alloys in the same tool.
+This is highly successful during prototyping to define the proper alloy for an application.
+This is also done with production tools, but the tool may require special inserts in critical dimension areas.

-316L and MP35N alloys are strengthened by work hardening.
-When these alloys are processed using conventional methods, they are machined or worked, and this causes them to strengthen.
-MIMed 316L and MP35N are solution annealed after sintering, thus they are softer than their wrought counterparts.
+When these alloys are processed using conventional methods, they are machined or worked and results in strengthening.
+MIMed 316L and MP35N are solution annealed after sintering, therefore making them softer than their wrought counterparts.

-Yes, APP not only metal injection molds components, we also machine, heat treat, and surface coat according to our clients requirements.
+Yes, APP not only metal injection molds components, we also machine, heat treat, and surface coat according to your requirements.

-Yes, APP is unique in that we manufacture our own MIM feedstock and have the ability to process Catamold tools.
+Yes, APP is unique in that we manufacture our own MIM feedstock and can process Catamold tools.